PRIIPs: Recommended Holding Period has been saved

 Recommended Holding Period impact on Credit Risk Measure (CRM)

 According to the PRIIPs methodology, the computation of the CRM takes also the RHP into account.
 In practice, this adjustment increases the credit quality if the RHP is less than one year, and decreases the credit quality when RHP exceeds twelve years.
 Since the vast majority of PRIIPs have an investment horizon comprised between one and twelve years, the CRM adjustment is again non-material.
 Below is the table showing how PRIIPs RTS recommends adjusting the credit quality step (finally mapped onto CRM) to reflect the recommended holding period of the investment (from RTS, Annex II, point 42.)

 Recommended Holding Period impact on performance scenarios

 Another impact of RHP in the compilation of performance scenarios occurs when RHP is less than one year.
 In such case, the displayed returns should not be annualized but cover only the recommended investment horizon.
 Below is the comparison of the two ways to display returns for an illustrative fund with RHP of 3 months following the performance scenario methodology as prescribed in the the “old” 2017 RTS.

 Recommended Holding Period impact on Reduction in Yield (RIY) and total costs

-The effect is even more observable in the table ‘Composition of costs’, showing the impact each year of different types of costs on the investment return an investor might get at the end of the RHP.
-In particular, due to amortization effect it may be difficult for the retail investor to assess the actual costs they will be exposed to.
+The effect was even more observable in the table ‘Composition of costs’, showing the impact each year of different types of costs on the investment return an investor might get at the end of the RHP.

 The tables displayed are only to illustrate the impact of RHP on PRIIPs figures and should not be relied on or used for any other purpose.